 Rates of excise tax can be ad valorem (a percentage of the value of the goods), specific (in monetary units per unit of goods), or combined.

 VAT is generally due when goods are imported into the Customs Union.
-It is calculated based on the total sum of the customs value of the goods, customs and excise duties paid, if any.
+It is calculated based on the total sum of the customs value of the goods and customs and excise duties paid, if any.
 The rate of VAT depends on the country and on the nature of the imported goods.
 The standard rate of VAT in Russia is 18%, in Belarus 20% and in Kazakhstan 12%.

 There are three VAT rates in Ukraine: 0%, 7% and 20%.
 The rate of 20% applies to almost all transactions subject to VAT except the export of goods, which is taxable at 0%.
 The zero rate also applies to the supply of international transport services (confirmed by a single international shipping document), toll manufacturing services (if the finished goods are then exported from Ukraine), and certain other services.
-The rate 7% applies to the import and further supply of the medicaments and medical equipment which is directly specified by the Ukrainian government.
+The rate 7% applies to the import and further supply of medicines and medical equipment which is directly specified by the Ukrainian government.

-Import and further supply of other medicaments and medical equipment are subject to standard rate 20%.
+Import and further supply of other medicines and medical equipment are subject to standard rate 20%.
 Provision of services to a non-resident is not considered to be zero-rated.
 Such services are subject to 20% VAT or considered to be outside the scope of VAT (effectively exempt with no right to claim input VAT), depending on the place of supply.

 Transactions that are subject to VAT include the following:

-- The supply of goods and services where the place of supply is in Ukraine, including when the supply is made free of charge without
+- The supply of goods and services where the place of supply is in Ukraine, including when the supply is made free of charge without consideration

-- The importation of goods into Ukraine;
+- The importation of goods into Ukraine

-- Exportation of goods;
+- Exportation of goods

-- International transportation services.
+- International transportation services